Big Lots moving into bigger spot near Charleston; 4 new fitness studios opening

 A new shopping center coming to West Ashley recently lined up two new tenants.

 Sunshine Spirits leased 1,252 square feet and Pink Polish Nail Salon leased 1,900 square feet in West Ashley Circle Shopping Center at 3863 West Ashley Circle, according to the commercial real estate firm Avison Young.
-Harris Teeter supermarket will anchor the shopping center, owned by an affiliate of Rivers Enterprises of Charleston.
+Harris Teeter supermarket will anchor the shopping center, which is owned by an affiliate of Rivers Enterprises.
 The grocer has not announced an opening date.

 Last days